Move over, skinny jeans - I'll be wearing these stylish yet comfortable hiking trousers all summer

 Why you can trust Woman & Home Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 As my family and friends can testify, I have more or less lived in these hiking trousers for women, for all sorts of activities and occasions.
-At £89, they are not the cheapest, but I reckoned the cost per wear makes them a steal, or that is what I told myself at least.
+At £89 RRP but closer to £80 in the sales, they are not the cheapest.
+You'll find workout leggings for less, but the cost per wear makes them a steal, or that is what I told myself, at least.

 ACAI Max Stretch Skinny Outdoor Trousers review